 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 (See SLFRS 13 Fair Value Measurement.)

-Government grants are as defined in LKAS 20.
+Government grants are as defined in LKAS 20 Accounting for Government Grants and Disclosure of Government Assistance.

 9 [Deleted]

 Recognition and measurement